 until August 2014.

 Fall Camp begins

-– Wednesday August 15th – WIAA sanctioned first day of fall football
+– Dates TBD – WIAA sanctioned first day of fall football

 Scarlet & Gray

-Game – Friday August 24th – Mixed Varsity team scrimmage, C team
+Game – Dates TBD – Mixed Varsity team scrimmage, C team

 scrimmage and C team vs. sophomore scrimmage.
 Junior Football buddies